As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Rockhounding is a hobby that requires patience.
-From the searching and collecting of rocks to rock tumbling, polishing, and disposal.
-Try one of the six methods mentioned above and see which works best in disposing of your rock tumbler grit and slurry.
+Rockhounding is a hobby that requires patience, from searching and collecting rocks to rock tumbling, polishing, and disposal.
+Try one of the six methods mentioned above to see which works best for disposing of your rock tumbler grit and slurry.

 TIP: Rock collectors know how hard it is to find perfect specimens for tumbling.
 Check out the best places for finding these rocks in the article below: